 Dialogues include scenarios like sharing opinions, arguing a point and so much more.

-“Understanding Spanish Conversation” is designed to help intermediate Spanish students sound more like native Spanish speakers.
+Our final book is designed to help intermediate Spanish students sound more like native speakers.

 It aims to teach you grammar, words and phrases that you can use in real conversations as a building block towards full immersion.